Thomas Kaminski

-Thomas Kaminski (Tomasz Kaminski; born 23 October 1992) is a Belgian professional footballer who plays as a goalkeeper for club Charlton Athletic.
+Thomas Kaminski (Tomasz Kaminski; born 23 October 1992) is a Belgian professional footballer who plays as a goalkeeper for Omonia on loan from club Charlton Athletic.

 Club career

 Germinal Beerschot

 Kaminski debuted in the Belgian top league for Germinal Beerschot in May 2009.
 He became the starting goalkeeper in the 2010–11 season.

 OH Leuven

 In August 2011, Kaminski signed a one-year contract with Oud-Heverlee Leuven.

 Anderlecht

 He also signed an agreement which tied him to Anderlecht at the end of that season.
 He played his first match for Anderlecht on 25 August 2012 against Oud-Heverlee Leuven.
 In summer 2015, Kaminski was loaned by F.C.
 Copenhagen.

 Blackburn Rovers

 On 26 August 2020, Kaminski joined EFL Championship side Blackburn Rovers for an undisclosed fee.
 Kaminski signed a two-year deal with the club, with the option of a further year.

 After his move to England, Kaminski was required to go into quarantine as part of the UK's COVID-19 measures at the time.
 He went on to make his Championship debut for Blackburn on 12 September, in the club's 3–2 defeat by Bournemouth.
 By the end of Blackburn's 2020–21 season, Kaminski appeared for the club competitively on 44 occasions, with Kaminski's impressive performances during the season seeing him become a fan-favourite of the Rovers supporters and being named as Player of the Season.
 In February 2022, he signed a contract extension until the end of the 2024–25 season.